 The powerful Kuribrong River has many waterfalls – below the Amaila Falls come Waiteur Falls (20 km downstream), Karowa Satowa Falls and Mona Falls (40 km), Embiparu Fall (80 km), Portage Falls (115 km).
-But the most impressive by far are Amaila Falls.
+But the most impressive by far is Amaila Falls.

 Here the immense power of water has carved a ridge in the hard sandstones of Roraima Formation.
-The mighty stream is collected in this ridge and then it suddenly falls into abyss.
+The mighty stream is collected in this ridge and then it suddenly falls into the abyss.
 The mighty stream falls 60 m and thunders against giant blocks of sandstone and conglomerate.

 Kuriboring River here has formed a shady, misty gorge.
 After the main falls the stream flows down along a steep slope.
 Over the distance of some 3.5 km, the river drops for 365 m (including the falls).